ibexa/documentation-developer/docs/tutorials/platform_beginner/5_improve_configuration.md

 So far the images in the ride list are fitted to the templates automatically, and the result does not look good.
 Now you will create a variation to specify how you want the images to look in detail.

-Create a new file: `config/packages/image_variations.yaml`:
+Create a new `config/packages/image_variations.yaml` file containing:

 ``` yaml
 ezpublish: